williamswalsh/junit_testing_principles_practices_patterns/README.md

     }
     vs:
     if (condition) {good();} else {bad();}
-Both cases have a branch coverage of 50%. \
+Both cases have a branch coverage of 50%.
-The second case has line coverage of 100%, the first case less. \
+The second case has line coverage of 100%, the first case less.

-NB: Coverage metrics don't guarantee that the underlying code is tested, \
+NB: Coverage metrics don't guarantee that the underlying code is tested,
-only that it has been executed. \
+only that it has been executed.
-Assertions are important as they constrain the outcomes to the expected requirements. \
+Assertions are important as they constrain the outcomes to the expected requirements.
 A test without asserts will always pass. :-D

-### Unit Test definition
+### Unit Test
 - verifies a small piece of code(a unit)
 - does it quickly(relative term) - this can lead to mocking of out-of-process dependencies.
 - does it in an isolated manner i.e. a unit test should not be coupled to other tests.
   N.B.: You should be able to run the unit tests in parallel.
+- Over-specification is an issue - as you can couple the test to the implementation detail.

+### Unit Test Naming
+- don't follow rigid guidelines like "<method_name>__<scenario>__<expected_result>"
+- name test as if you were describing it to a non-programmer, who is familiar with the problem domain.
+- separate words with underscores
+- don't include MUT in test name - you don't test classes - you should test behaviour
+  - You should target "the behaviour" not "the code".
+### Integration Test
+- An integration test verifies >1 unit.
+- An integration test is an automated test which doesn't meet one of the 3 criteria of a unit test:
+  - London Style
+    - verifies a single unit(a class)
+    - does it quickly
+    - does it in isolation from other units(classes)
+  - Classical Style
+    - verifies a single unit of behaviour (1 or more classes)
+    - does it quickly
+    - does it in isolation from other tests
+- Normally requires a teardown phase - due to presence of out-of-process dependencies

 ### Two Schools of testing
-Both schools follow the same definition of a unit test. \
+Both schools follow the same definition of a unit test.
 They differ in how the point on isolation is interpreted
 - Classical
+  - Verifies a single "unit of behaviour".
+    e.g. When I call my dog, he comes to me
   - Unit tests are isolated from other tests.
   - A unit test is a class or a group of classes.
   - Only shared dependencies are mocked.
+  - Normally multiple tests can fail, if one fails - must troubleshoot to find the source of issue.
+  - Uses test doubles for shared dependencies

 - London(mocking)
   - Unit tests are isolated from their collaborators.
+  - Verifies a single "unit of code" (overly concerned with implementation) e.g. When I call my dog, he raises his left leg, then his right leg
   - a unit test is a class.
   - All collaborators are mocked.
+  - Normally the failing class is obvious - only single point of failure
+  - Uses test doubles for all but immutable dependencies

 ### Definitions